Skip to article frontmatterSkip to article content

 Compositions of rotations in SO(3)

-Compositions of SO(3) follow the same rules as SO(2), where sequential frame transformations as right multiplications
+Compositions in SO(3) follow the same rules as SO(2), where sequential rotations are represented by right multiplications.
+For instance,

 [0, 0, 1]])